 Our GYN cancer team of experts includes:

-Northside Hospital provides a forum for these cancer cancer specialists to review radiology and pathology images and discuss the best Ovarian Cancer Treatment Options, including clinical trials, and develop an evidence-based treatment plan for each patient.
+Northside Hospital provides a forum for these cancer specialists to review radiology and pathology images and discuss the best cancer treatment options, including clinical trials, and develop an evidence-based treatment plan for each patient.
 By prospectively discussing cancer cases during conference, patients get the benefit of more than a dozen expert medical opinions.

 Northside Hospital Cancer Institute’s Gynecologic Cancer Program leads the way in groundbreaking surgical procedures for better outcomes and less invasive treatments of ovarian cancers.